 One every tree and morning dream they had ravaged.

-Thus, the poem Lorikeets about Peter Skrzynecki is the best description of those birds that keep travelling from place to place in search of foods.
+Thus, the poem Lorikeets about Peter Skrzynecki is the best description of those birds that keep traveling from place to place in search of food.
 The poet compares the life of immigrants to the life of these birds, and says these birds best reflect the theme of his poem, as he (poet) too had to be under migration after the Second World War.
-He too with his parents had to migrate from his own country to Australia to earn their livelihood.
+He, too with his parents, had to migrate from his own country to Australia to earn their livelihood.

 In all, this poem has drawn out the best picture of naturally beautiful birds and their nomadic nature.
 These nomadic-natured birds are quite like the immigrants who too wander here and there in search of work and foods, as the poet and his parents had to go through.